 - You can bake this in disposable cake pans also if baking for gifting purposes.
 In that case, just let it remain as it is after removing from the oven.
 No need of inverting it.
 When cool then wrap with cling film.

-You can easily make this cake without an oven on the gas top too. for baking it in pressure cooker or kadhai, please refer my post on how to bake a cake without oven.
+You can easily make this cake without an oven on the gas top too.
+For baking it in a cooker or kadhai, please refer my post on how to bake a cake without oven.

 Ragi Cake, with the goodness of bananas and walnuts, that too without any refined sugar is perfect for breakfast or as a snack.
 Also, Gluten-free, low GI and full of nutrients.